Topics Map > Services > Security

 Suggested Malware Protection

-The North Dakota University System has an agreement with Microsoft that allows for Microsoft Forefront to be installed on all campus owned PC's.
-Students and employees also have the option to install Microsoft Security Essentials on their personal PC's.
-Visit this link for more information on:
+The North Dakota University System has an agreement with Microsoft that allows for Microsoft Windows Defender to be installed on all campus owned PC's.
+Below is a listing of Malware protection suggested for use on personal computers.

 - ClamXav (Mac)

 - Clam av (Linux)

 Contact the IT Help Desk at 231-8685 (Option 1) if you have questions about viruses or downloading the anti-virus software.